Analysis | Will Europe’s ‘Gold Standard’ Clean Up Social Media?

 2. What’s the EU’s plan?

-The bloc’s Digital Services Act is set to give governments more power to force the companies to take down illegal content such as hate speech, terrorist propaganda or ads for unsafe toys.
+The EU’s Digital Services Act approved on April 23 gives governments more power to force the companies to take down illegal content such as hate speech, terrorist propaganda or ads for unsafe toys.
 If they don’t, they could face fines running to 6% of their annual revenue.
-Platforms would have to adhere to a code of conduct, allow enforcement agencies to examine the algorithms that decide what users see and report back on how they’re dealing with harmful material.
+Platforms will have to adhere to a code of conduct, allow enforcement agencies to examine the algorithms that decide what users see and report back on how they’re dealing with harmful material.
 If it’s found they’re not doing enough, they could be told to alter the algorithms.
 Additional powers to combat disinformation could be triggered during a crisis such as a war or a pandemic.
-Ads aimed at children -- an important source of revenue for the companies that own Facebook and Google -- would be banned.
-So would the targeting of ads using race, religion and other sensitive information.
+Ads aimed at children -- an important source of revenue for the companies that own Facebook and Google -- will be banned.
+So will the targeting of ads using race, religion and other sensitive information.

 3. How big is this?